Chess Theory from Stamma to Steinitz, 1735–1894

 Available for pre-order / backorder

 About the Book

 Most chess biographies present the games of famous players—but not their writings.
-Filling that gap, this book begins with Syrian master and author of chess studies, Philip Stamma, and finishes with the first world champion Wilhelm Steinitz.
-Examining the main novelties in opening, middlegame and endgame theory in the period 1735—1895, biographical sketches put the contributions of more than 30 masters into context.
+Filling that gap, this book begins with Syrian master and author of chess studies Philip Stamma, and finishes with the first world champion William Steinitz.
+The main novelties in opening, middlegame and endgame theory in the 160 year period are examined and biographical sketches put the contributions of more than 30 masters into context.

 About the Author(s)

 Bibliographic Info: ca. 80 illustrations, 416 diagrams, 313 games, appendices, bibliography, index

 Copyright Date: 2021